Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Introduction

-In the second part of the paper, we set out to transfer the expressiveness gains from PCP to APCP to the realm of functional programming.
-We develop \emph{\ourGV (\ourGVlong)}, a new variant of \lGV.
-Notably, communication in \ourGV is asynchronous---a feature not accounted for by GV and PGV.
-Other distinctive features of our calculus \ourGV are configurations of threads in arbitrary topologies and a highly concurrent evaluation strategy.
-We equip \ourGV with a type system with functional and session types, which ensures type preservation but not deadlock-freedom (just like the type system for \lGV).
+In the second part of the paper, we study asynchronous, deadlock-free communication with support for cyclic topologies in the setting of a prototypical functional programming language.
+We present \FIRST, a new call-by-name variant of \LAST.
+Notably, session communication in \FIRST is asynchronous---a feature not accounted for by \GV and \PGV (see also \Cref{s:APCP:rw} for extended comparisons).

-We provide a translation of asynchronous \ourGV programs into asynchronous APCP processes.
-This translation serves two purposes: it contributes to solidifying the design of \ourGV and defines a path for establishing deadlock-freedom for \ourGV programs.
-We investigate the fundamental properties of our translation, and in particular, we establish \emph{operational correspondence} in the style of Gorla~\cite{journal/ic/Gorla10}.
-These operational correspondence results allow us to transfer APCP's deadlock-freedom to a (subset of) well-typed \ourGV programs.
-All in all, the development of \ourGV is a significant test for APCP, its expressiveness and meta-theoretical results.
+We equip \FIRST with a deliberately simple type system, with functional and session types, which ensures type preservation/protocol fidelity but not deadlock freedom (just like the type system for \LAST).
+To address this gap, we develop a way of soundly transferring the deadlock-freedom property from \APCP to \FIRST.
+This transference of results hinges on a translation of \FIRST programs into \APCP processes, in the style for Milner's seminal work~\cite{conf/icalp/Milner90,journal/mscs/Milner92}.
+The translation clarifies the role of \APCP as an abstract model for asynchronous, functional concurrency; it satisfies in particular a tight form of \emph{operational correspondence} that follows the well-known formulation by Gorla~\cite{journal/ic/Gorla10}.
+This way, we can ensure that a (class of) well-typed \FIRST programs with cyclic configurations satisfies deadlock freedom.
+While the development of \FIRST is of interest in itself (it improves over \GV and \PGV, as just discussed), it is also a significant test for \APCP, its expressiveness and meta-theoretical results.